Sed9yDataBank/Corona-Spy/README.md

 }
 ```
 ## Features

-List of features ready and TODOs for future development
-* Statistic Number About Corona Virus Trusted From World Wide Universities And Organizations
-* Send Phone SMS To Warning About Infected Suspects Around You
-* App Developed To Integrate The Best User Experience
+* Corona virus statistics trusted from world wide universities and organizations.
+* Send phone SMS to report about infected suspects around you in real time.

 To-Do List:
-* Develop Automated Every Day Phone Notifications To Let Know About Pandemic New Updates
-* Add An Interactive Map With Data About The Virus
+* Develop automated every day phone notifications About pandemic updates.
+* Add an interactive map that gives data visualization about infection levels.

 ## Status
 Project is: _in progress_